 CytRx is a biopharma company concentrating on high value oncology compounds.
-The company was founded in 1985.
-Current President and Chief Executive Officer Steven A. Kriegsman has been involved with CytRx since 2000.
-During Mr. Kriegsman's time at CytRx the company has pursued several opportunities, focusing on RNA interference technology in the mid 2000's, but spun out their RNA assets into what has since become Galena Biopharma.
-Today, CytRx is headquartered in Los Angeles, and the The company's key platform technology is based on linker technologies to enhance the efficacy of chemotherapeutic drugs.
+The company's key platform technology is based on linker technologies to enhance the efficacy of chemotherapeutic drugs.
 Aldoxorubicin is the first drug in the pipeline and consists of an acid-sensitive linker attached to the chemotherapy drug doxorubicin.
-The linker allows 3.5 times the standard dose of doxorubicin to be given to the patient at each cycle. aldox.
+The linker allows 3.5 times the standard dose of doxorubicin to be given to the patient at each cycle.

-CytRx is currently in the FDA approval processclinical development stage with Aldox for no less than six different multiple indications applications of aldox.
+CytRx is currently in the clinical development stage with Aldox for multiple indications.
 The most advanced is a 400 patient pivotal phase III trial as a second line treatment for STS which will begin this quarter.
 The company received a "Special Protocol Assessment" from the FDA which means there is agreement that this trial can be used to file for marketing approval.
-The drugAldox is also inwrapping up a 123 patient phase IIb trial as a first line treatment for STS., Last week, CytRx announced the start of a 30 patient phase IIb study for AIDS related kaposi's sarcoma with Aldox., and a 18 patient Phase Ib trial for rare forms of STS.
+Aldox is wrapping up a 123 patient phase IIb trial as a first line treatment for STS., Last week, CytRx announced the start of a 30 patient phase IIb study for AIDS related kaposi's sarcoma with Aldox...

-Finally, the company is also enrolling patients in a 28 patient phase IIB trial as a second line treatment for GBM.
+Finally, the company is also enrolling patients in a 28 patient phase II trial as a second line treatment for GBM.
 Once again, I believe the prospects for aldox in GBM are under appreciated by the market.